Azure/portaldocs/portal-sdk/generated/performance-best-practices.md

 - Make your required changes in the correct files
 - Send the PR and include GuruA and SanSom as the reviewers.

-Please make this change in all applicable environments, dogfood, PROD, FF, BF, and MC.
+Please make this change in all applicable environments, dogfood, PROD, FF, and MC.
 The config files follow the naming convention of `Extension.*.json` – where * is the environment.

 <a name="performance-best-practices-using-the-portals-arm-token-changes-required"></a>